Now that the Round 1 and Round 2 MBA submission deadlines have passed, you may be wondering if applying in Round 3 is worthwhile.

 Realize that the optional essay is your friend.

-Admissions teams will be looking to understand why you waited to apply, and the optional essay is a perfect way to get personal and further showcase why you are a compelling late candidate.
-For example, many candidates have experienced a sudden change during the pandemic or a change in the timing of projects or international travel, making it a good time to pursue an MBA.
+Admissions teams will be looking to understand why you waited to apply, and the optional essay is a perfect way to get personal and further showcase why you are a compelling candidate late in the application cycle.
+Perhaps you were planning to apply in the fall but your company went through a downsizing.
+Or maybe you work in an organization that has been adversely impacted by Department of Government Efficiency (DOGE) initiatives.
 There is no perfect reason for applying in a later round, but there are certainly more and less compelling reasons.
 If you can find yours, share it in the optional essay.

 Stand out from the crowd.

-Beyond ensuring your academic profile matches up with the school’s median GMAT and average GPA, you should focus on crafting application essays that tell a compelling story about your perfect fit for the program and explain how you would help round out the class.
+Beyond ensuring your academic profile matches up with a school’s median GMAT or GRE score and average GPA, you should focus on crafting essays that tell a compelling story about your perfect fit for the program, explain how you would add value to the program and community, and outline why this program is the ideal next step for you to achieve your goals.

 So, is it worth applying in Round 3?
 The answer is a definite “maybe.”
 If your goal is to get into a top school, then Round 1 is more than likely going to give you the best chance.
 If your goal is to be enrolled in an MBA program this September, then get to work for Round 3 by putting your best application forward (and have a Plan B, just in case!).